LearnWeb3DAO/Flow-Track/Advanced-Cadence-TaskTracker-Contract.md

 Lastly, to note, is that resources need their own `init()` function to initialize values of member variables.
 In this case, `tasks`.
 We initialize it to an empty array to begin with.

-## 🫱 Resource Creation
+## 🔨 Resource Creation

 Resources need to be created and used very carefully.
 Resources always live or exist in one 'position' only i.e. you cannot create copies of resources.
 If you want to move a resource from one 'position' to another, this must be done explicitly, let's see how.

-Add a function to your contract above as follows
+Add a function inside your contract above as follows

 ```javascript
 pub fun createTaskList(): @TaskList {